 Does olive oil expire?

-IT doesn't technically expire.
-But olive oil degrades over time, especially when exposed to heat, light, humidity, and oxygen.
-It does not become unsafe to eat, but it loses flavor, aroma, and most of its nutritional value.
+It does not become unsafe to eat, but olive oil degrades significantly over time, especially when exposed to heat, light, humidity, and oxygen.
+It loses flavor, aroma, and most of its nutritional value well before it becomes inedible.
 Learn more about olive oil shelf life here.

 How should I store olive oil at home?